Download PDF

 Abroad 23 23

-Investments accounted for using the equity method 2 2
+Investments accounted for using the equity method 3 2

 National 1 1

-Abroad 1 1
+Abroad 2 1

 Associated companies and jointly controlled companies

-Under the equity method, investments in associates or joint ventures are included in the consolidated balance sheet at cost, adjusted for changes in the Group's share of profit or loss and other comprehensive income and any distributions from the associate or joint venture after the acquisition date.
+Under the equity method, investments in associates or joint ventures are included in the consolidated balance sheet at cost, adjusted for changes in the Group's share of profit or loss and other comprehensive income and any distributions from the associate or joint venture after the date of acquisition.
 Losses of an associated company or joint venture that exceed the Group's share in this associated company or joint venture are not recognized.
 They are only recognized if the Group has entered into legal or constructive obligations to assume losses or makes payments in place of the associated company or joint venture.

 Non-consolidated companies